The Soft Return

 You are allowed to come back gently.

-You are allowed to heal without violence.
+You are allowed to heal without turning your own heart into a courtroom.

 You are allowed to become familiar to your own soul again.